nfl/glitr/README.md

 ## LICENSE

-GLiTR is license under the MIT License.
+GLiTR is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.